All women and gender-diverse people have the right to good sexual and reproductive health.

 Health Practitioner Sexual and Reproductive Health Education and Training

 WHIN works in close collaboration with key stakeholders to support the delivery of training to general practitioners, practice nurses and pharmacists in the NMR.
-Training and education is delivered on a range of topics such as respectful relationships in schools, medical termination of pregnancy and long-acting reversible contraceptives, female genital cutting/circumcision, cervical screening and sexually transmitted infections and blood-borne viruses.
+Training and education is delivered on a range of topics such as respectful relationships in schools, post-natal sexuality, medical termination of pregnancy and long-acting reversible contraceptives, female genital cutting/circumcision, cervical screening and sexually transmissible infections and blood-borne viruses.

 ‘Side by Side’

-‘Side by Side’ is a culturally responsive, respectful relationships and sexual and reproductive health program for communities affected by female genital cutting (FGC).
+‘Side by Side’ is a culturally responsive, respectful relationships and sexual and reproductive health program for women, girls and gender-diverse people from countries that traditionally practise female genital cutting (FGC).
 See the ‘Side by Side’ project page for more information.

 Female Genital Cutting (FGC)

 Female genital cutting comprises all practices involving partial or total removal of the external female genitalia, or other injury to female genital organs, for non-medical reasons.
-FGC is usually performed on girls under the age of 15.
+FGC is usually performed on young people under the age of 15.
 At least 200 million women and girls alive today have been cut.
-A significant population of women in Melbourne’s northern metropolitan region (NMR) are from communities where FGC is practised.
+A significant population of women and gender-diverse people in Melbourne’s northern metropolitan region (NMR) are from communities where FGC is practised.

 Are you looking for resources on this topic?
 See our Female Genital Cutting Resources on the Sexual and Reproductive Health Resources page.